Lone pair: Angle changes

 The pairs often exhibit a negative polar character with their high charge density and are located closer to the atomic nucleus on average compared to the bonding pair of electrons.
 The presence of a lone pair decreases the bond angle between the bonding pair of electrons, due to their high electric charge, which causes great repulsion between the electrons.
 They are also involved in the formation of a dative bond.
 For example, the creation of the hydronium (H3O+) ion occurs when acids are dissolved in water and is due to the oxygen atom donating a lone pair to the hydrogen ion.

 This can be seen more clearly when looked at it in two more common molecules.
-For example, in carbon dioxide (CO2), the oxygen atoms are on opposite sides of the carbon atom (linear molecular geometry), whereas in water (H2O) the angle between the hydrogen atoms is 104.5° (bent molecular geometry).
-The repulsive force of the oxygen atom's two lone pairs pushes the hydrogen atoms further apart, until the forces of all electrons on the hydrogen atom are in equilibrium.
+For example, in carbon dioxide (CO2), which does not have a lone pair, the oxygen atoms are on opposite sides of the carbon atom (linear molecular geometry), whereas in water (H2O) which has two lone pairs, the angle between the hydrogen atoms is 104.5° (bent molecular geometry).
+This is caused by the repulsive force of the oxygen atom's two lone pairs pushing the hydrogen atoms further apart, until the forces of all electrons on the hydrogen atom are in equilibrium.
 This is an illustration of the VSEPR theory.